-Robotic Process Automation (RPA) – All you need to Know
+Robotic Process Automation Tutorial (RPA)

-What is Robotic Process Automation:
+What is Robotic Process Automation?

-Don’t worry not literally as in the below pic 🙂
+Don’t worry, not literally as in the below pic 🙂

 Let me now go in detail:

-- RPA will automate low value clerical activities performed by humans.
+- RPA will automate low-value clerical activities performed by humans.
 Most importantly RPA is only for clerical process automation and not for all human activities.

-Answer is Not Exactly!
+The answer is Not Exactly!

-Ofcourse there will be some changes in the way how we have been working so far.
+Of course, there will be some changes in the way how we have been working so far.
 RPA is going to open up new opportunities for human workers.
 Robotic Process Automation is a way of Artificial Intelligent workers performing the tasks.

-When a job gets monotonous people lose interest but not robots!, then why do humans have to do those monotonous, low value adding, repetitive jobs?
+When a job gets monotonous people lose interest, but not robots! then why do humans have to do those monotonous, low value adding, repetitive jobs?

 Humans can do much better interesting jobs!